exponea/exponea-ios-sdk/Documentation/FLUSH.md

 All tracked events and track customer properties are stored in the internal database in the Exponea SDK.
 When a event was successfully sent to Exponea API, the object will be deleted from the local database.

+Exponea SDK will only flush data when the device has a stable internet connection.
+If when flushing the data, a connection/server error occurs,  it will keep the data stored until it can be flushed at a later time.

 You can configure the flushing mode to work differently to suit your needs.

 #### 🔧 Flush Configuration